d3vilh/xray-cloud/README.md

      ansible-galaxy collection install -r requirements.yml
      ```
      > If you see `ansible-galaxy: command not found`, you have to relogin and then try again.
-  5. Make copies of the configuration files and modify them for your enviroment:
+  5. Run the following command to add the `docker` group if it doesn't exist and add user to the `docker` group:
      ```shell
-     yes | cp -p example.inventory.yml inventory.yml
-     yes | cp -p example.config.yml config.yml
-     ```
-  6. Run the following command to add the `docker` group if it doesn't exist and add user to the `docker` group:
-     ```shell
      sudo groupadd docker
      sudo usermod -aG docker $USER
      ```
-  7. Modify `inventory.yml` by replace of IP address with your EC2's Public or Private IPv4 address, or comment that line and uncomment the `connection=local` line if you're running it on the EC2 itself.
+  6. **Double check** that `ansible_user` is correct for `inventory.yml`.
+Need to run installtion on the remote server - follow the recomendations in config file.

-  8. Run installation playbook:
+  7. Run installation playbook:
      ```shell
      ansible-playbook main.yml
      ```
-  9. Ypu have to allow Security Group for your EC2 instance to allow inbound traffic on ports 80, 443, 54321(temporary), 2098.
+  8. You have to allow following ports for Inbound traffic in Security Group configuration: `443`, `54321` (temporary for UI), `2098` (if you'll be using subscriptions).

-  10. After installation, you can access the Xray Web UI at `http://<your-server-ip>:54321` and login with the default username `admin` and password `admin`.
-You can change the password in the Web UI.
+  9. After installation, you can access the Xray Web UI at `http://<your-server-ip>:54321` and login with the default username `admin` and password `admin`.
+You must change the password in the Web UI.

 # Basic Xray Server Configuration

 ## Important configuration notes:
    * **UI access port** `http://localhost:54321`, (*change `localhost` to your server host ip/name*)
    * **Default password** is `admin/admin`, which **must** be changed via web interface on first login (`Pannel Settings` > `User Settings`).
-   * **External ports** used by container: `443:tcp`, `80:tcp`, `54321:tcp`(by default), Inbound ports you'll configure.
+   * **External ports** used by container: `443:tcp`, `54321:tcp`(by default), Inbound ports you'll configure.
    * **Configuration files** you should mount `db` and `cert` directories into container, there it will store SQLite DB with configuration and there you'll put https certificate.
    * **It is Important** to change following settings for better security:
      * default password in `Pannel Settings` > `User Settings` > `Password` to something strong and secure.